 GIScience has become a key approach to an increasingly large number of endeavors, from land-use planning and environmental management, to epidemiology through law enforcement.
 Completing this minor will enhance your career options while providing intellectual and professional development.

 All minor requirements must be taken A-F (unless only offered S/N), and students must earn a grade of at least C- in each course in the minor.

-This is an interdisciplinary minor housed in the CLA Department of Geography, Environment and Society, but co-sponsored by CFANS and accessible to CFANS students.
+This is an interdisciplinary minor housed in the College of Liberal Arts' Department of Geography, Environment and Society, but co-sponsored by CFANS and available to CFANS students.
 CFANS students who want to declare this minor should use the CFANS minor declaration form.
 If you have questions about this minor, contact the Geography advisor at email@example.com, or contact CFANS advisor Sheryl Bolstad at firstname.lastname@example.org.